carolinesadlerr/recursive-graphics/README.md

 This cpp file writes commands to a text file to produce the Koch Snowflake fractal.
 The libraries needed in order to run this are string, iostream, fstream, and cmath.
 When compiling this file you should use this command: g++ kochSnowflake.cpp -o ksnowflake && ./ksnowflake <amount of iterations>.
 After, run this command: python3 l-system-plotter.py l-system.txt <output file name> 60 in order to visualize the fractal.

 ##Hilbert Curve##
 This cpp file writes commands to a text file to produce the Hilbert Curve fractal.
 The libraries needed in order to run this are string, iostream, fstream, and cmath.
-When compiling this file you should use this command: g++ hCurve.cpp -o hCurve && ./hCurve <amount of iterations>.
+When compiling this file you should use this command: g++ HilbertCurve.cpp -o hCurve && ./hCurve <amount of iterations>.
 After, run this command: python3 l-system-plotter.py l-system.txt <output file name> 90 in order to visualize the fractal.

 ##Sierpinski Triangle##
 This cpp file writes commands to a text file to produce the Sierpinski Triangle fractal.
 The libraries needed in order to run this are string, iostream, fstream, and cmath.
-When compiling this file you should use this command: g++ sTriangle.cpp -o sTriangle && ./sTriangle <amount of iterations>.
+When compiling this file you should use this command: g++ SierpinskiTriangle.cpp -o sTriangle && ./sTriangle <amount of iterations>.
 After, run this command: python3 l-system-plotter.py l-system.txt <output file name> 60 in order to visualize the fractal.

 ##Dragon Curve##
 This cpp file writes commands to a text file to produce the Dragon Curve fractal.
 The libraries needed in order to run this are string, iostream, fstream, and cmath.
-When compiling this file you should use this command: g++ dCurve.cpp -o dCurve && ./dCurve <amount of iterations>.
+When compiling this file you should use this command: g++ DragonCurve.cpp -o dCurve && ./dCurve <amount of iterations>.
 After, run this command: python3 l-system-plotter.py l-system.txt <output file name> 60 in order to visualize the fractal.

 ##Sierpinski Curve##
 This cpp file writes commands to a text file to produce the Sierpinski Curve fractal.
 The libraries needed in order to run this are string, iostream, fstream, and cmath.
-When compiling this file you should use this command: g++ sCurve.cpp -o sCurve && ./sCurve <amount of iterations>.
+When compiling this file you should use this command: g++ SierpinskiCurve.cpp -o sCurve && ./sCurve <amount of iterations>.
 After, run this command: python3 l-system-plotter.py l-system.txt <output file name> 60 in order to visualize the fractal.

 #Koch Curve##